This article contains updates made Sept. 2, 2020.

 Check out our interviewer’s guide to virtual interviewing.

 The interview stage is arguably the most important, as it is an opportunity to truly get to know the person who could potentially join your team and move your business forward.

-Ranno adds, “Closing your laptop, putting your phone on silent, and honestly and openly talking with your candidates will lead to better interview assessments, better candidate experiences, and better offer acceptance.”
+To provide the best interview experience, close your laptop, put your phone on silent, and honestly and openly talk with your candidates, which will lead to better interview assessments, better candidate experiences, and better offer acceptance.

-Build a rapport by starting light conversation that flows right into the interview.
+Build a rapport by starting a light conversation that flows right into the interview.
 Use your strong list of questions from step five and try your best to avoid expected or stock questions.
-Instead ask questions the candidates can speak to and provide examples.
-That way you’ll get a clearer sense of the candidate’s experience and proficiencies, and better understand how they would react or respond in specific scenarios.
+Instead, ask questions the candidates can speak to and provide examples.
+That way you gain a clearer sense of the candidate’s experience and proficiencies, and better understand how they would react or respond in specific scenarios.

 Consider bringing in a team member or two to join the interview.
 Multiple people will bring multiple questions and opinions to better assess the candidate.
 And will better assessment, comes a quicker decision.

 7. Select the Right Candidate